...

 What does a business tax accountant do?

-A general accountant may help with bookkeeping, accounts preparation and basic filing, while a business tax accountant focuses more closely on the tax consequences of business activity.
-That includes Corporation Tax, VAT, payroll, CIS, HMRC compliance and tax planning issues that affect profit, cash flow and reporting risk.
-When the tax position becomes more complex, a specialist business tax advisor usually adds more value than routine processing alone.
+A general accountant typically handles bookkeeping, annual accounts and basic filing.
+A business tax accountant focuses specifically on the tax consequences of how the business operates.
+That includes corporation tax planning, VAT compliance, payroll structuring, CIS obligations and HMRC risk management.
+When the tax position becomes more complex — for example, where the company has associated companies affecting its small profits threshold, or where IR35 status is in question — a specialist business tax advisor adds more value than routine processing alone.

-Companies that still use the joint HMRC and Companies House online filing service need to prepare now.
-The service closes permanently on 31 March 2026, and from 1 April 2026 companies will need commercial software to file Company Tax Returns with HMRC.
-HMRC also says you should save copies of previous returns before the closure date, because you will not be able to access them afterwards through that service.
-For Companies House accounts, filing options still include software, web services or paper for now, but software-based filing is clearly the direction of travel.
+Companies that still use the joint HMRC–Companies House online filing service must switch to commercial software before the service closes permanently on 31 March 2026.
+From 1 April 2026, all Company Tax Returns (CT600) must be filed using approved software.
+HMRC advises businesses to save copies of previous returns before the closure date because access through the old service will end.
+Companies House accounts can still be filed via software, web filing or paper for now, but the direction of travel is clearly toward mandatory digital filing across both organisations.